leebenson/reactql/README.md

 ## Project layout

-The important stuff is in `src`.
-Everything happens in there.
+The important stuff is in [src](src).

-Here's a quick run-through of each folder and what you'll find in it:
+Here's a quick run-through of each sub-folder and what you'll find in it:

 * [src/components](src/components) - React components.
 Follow the import flow at [root.tsx](src/components/root.tsx) to figure out the component render chain.
 I've included an [example](src/components/example) component that shows off some Apollo GraphQL features, including incrementing a local counter and pulling top news stories from Hacker News (a live GraphQL server endpoint.)